Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 • You want to go fast.

-• You have several playlists to move at once.
+• You have several playlists to move all at once.

 • You don't want to install an app.